underdogg-forks/flarebase/README.md

 ````
 WALLED-GARDEN.ENABLED=true
 ````
 By default the walled garden mode is set to off or false.
-When enabled all guest or un-authenticated users will be redirected to the login page.
+When enabled all guest or un-authenticated staff will be redirected to the login page.

 ### Themes